danielneil/Shark-Doc/tutorials/RSI2.md

 Connors recommends the 200-day moving average.

 > The long-term trend is up when a security is above its 200-day SMA and down when a security is below its 200-day SMA.
-Traders should look for buying opportunities when above the 200-day SMA and short-selling opportunities when below the 200-day SMA.
+Traders should look for BUYING opportunities when above the 200-day SMA and SHORT-selling opportunities when below the 200-day SMA.

 Therefore:
-* For long opportunities > 200-day SMA
+* Backtest will identify long opportunities when price is > 200-day SMA
-* For short opportunities < 200-day SMA
+* Backtest will identify short opportunities when price is < 200-day SMA

 ###